bcgsc/mavis/docs/source/theory.rst

 .. note::

     The major assumptions here are that the 'normal' read-pair is a read pair which has one read on the positive/forward strand and its partner on the negative/reverse strand.
-It is assumed that partners share a read name.
-As is the case for illumina reads
+It is assumed that partners share a read name, as is the case for Illumina reads.

 Deletion